leonardgeissler/fainder-demo/docs/optimization_design.md

 - Integrates threading capabilities with prefilter optimization
 - Requires cost-based sorting and keyword merging before execution
 - Hybrid approach:
-  - Combines and resolves filter construction for percentile predicates
+  - Uses threading for all leaf nodes
-  - Uses threading for all other nodes
+  - Combines and resolves for filter construction for percentile predicates all relevant nodes except other percentile predicates

 #### Performance Characteristics
 - Combines advantages of both threaded and prefilter executors